ntharani/hs2016/site/content/blog/moving_over_to_hugo_for_my_blog.md

 +++
 date = "2017-01-08T10:04:42-08:00"
-title = "Moving over to Hugo for my Blog" draft = false
+title = "Moving over to Hugo"
+draft = false

 +++

-I've had several false starts on blgging over the years.
+I've had several false starts on blogging over the years.
 I usually get caught up in blogging for companies.

 This year I made a commitment to blog for myself and be more active in branding myself online.
 I've chosen Hugo as the platform.